What is the Conference of College Teachers of English?

 - Cash prizes for the best conference papers in 10 categories.

 - Recognition for our most valuable colleagues with the Dr. Frances Hernández Teacher-Scholar Award.

-CCTE’s Web Manager is Suanna Davis of Abilene Christian University.
-She can be contacted at firstname.lastname@example.org.
+CCTE’s Web Manager is Lisette Blanco-Cerda from Tarrant County College District, Northeast Campus.
+She can be reached at firstname.lastname@example.org.